 To schedule a make-up class, please visit our website at www.musictogetherWHFV.com.
 See Classes > Make-Ups.
 Follow the instructions to reserve your spot(s).
 Each child must have his/her own reserved spot so please reserve spots for siblings individually.
 An email confirmation of the make-up class will be sent to you and to the teacher assigned to teach the make-up class.
 If you need to cancel your scheduled make-up class, please return to the make-up scheduler and follow the steps to cancel the make-up.
 Again, this will allow another family to make use of this available spot.
 We cannot offer a replacement make-up for one that was missed without being canceled first.

 Weather-Related Class Cancellations

-Cell Phones, Keys, Personal Belongings
+Cell Phones, Toys, Keys, Personal Belongings

 Please silence your cell phones before class begins and keep them, along with keys and other personal belongings, including toys, stored away during class.
 We ask that you try to limit the items you bring into the room to the absolute necessities.
-Limiting the number of personal items we bring into the classroom and containing them as much as possible, is very helpful.
+Limiting the number of personal items you bring into the classroom and containing them as much as possible, is very helpful.
 If you find that an item presents a persistent distraction during class (keys and cell phones, for example!), please feel free to set them up on the teacher’s table until it’s time to leave.